LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 Notice that each of these actions require **you** to ask Git to do stuff.
 Git does not do these things by itself.
 Because it's not automatic, you have the ability to take snapshots only when it makes sense.
-For example, it's common to take snapshots whenever you finish a feature or before you start working on experimental code[^experimental].
+For example, it's common to take snapshots whenever you finish a feature or before you start working on experimental code.[^experimental]

 ### Trying out GitLab

 To backup[^remote] work stored in a local repository, people often use an online service to store their repositories remotely.
 In this course, we will be using a campus-hosted service called **GitLab**.

-GitLab, like other git hosting services[^services], allows you to log into a website to create a **remote repository**.
+GitLab, like other git hosting services,[^services] allows you to log into a website to create a **remote repository**.
 Once created, you can **clone** (or download) your new repository into a **local copy**, so that you can begin to work.
 An empty repository will contain no files and an empty timeline (with no snapshots).

 Try the following to create your own, empty repository on GitLab:

-1. Log in to https://git-classes.mst.edu/ using your Single Sign-on credentials.
+1. Log in to [https://git-classes.mst.edu/](https://git-classes.mst.edu/) using your Single Sign-On credentials.
 2. Click the `+` (New Project) button in the upper right to create a new repository on GitLab.
 3. Under Project Name, give your project a good name.
 Let's call it `my-fancy-project`.
     - You can enter a description if you like, or you can leave it blank.